thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 kamel run --trait service.enabled=true --trait service.node-port=true --trait service.type=NodePort -n <namespace> <file.java> --dev
 ```

-#### Apply ingress rule to access the endpoint
+### Apply ingress rule to access the endpoint

-- To access the REST endpoint from the host machine, we need Ingress controll to be installed in the KIND cluster.
+- To access the REST endpoint from the host machine, we use Nginx Ingress control already deployed in cluster.
-- To route trafic to access the port, we need a Ingress rule manifest routng the traffic to service.
+- We need a ingress rule configuration to route traffic to access the service.

-- Below is the ingress configuration manfiest, save this file named `ingress-rule.yaml`.
+- The ingress rule configuration manifest content is listed below save this in a file named `ingress-rule.yaml`.

 ```
 apiVersion: networking.k8s.io/v1